Fa’afafine: The Recognized Third Gender of Samoa

 Both the fa’afafine and women are predisposed to engage in more female-typical behaviors and significantly fewer male-typical behaviors in childhood compared to men.
 A survey of the fa’afafine showed that some of them identified as girls when they were children.
 Performing typical male gender roles or portraying masculine-oriented behaviors upset them.

 Other results from the study showed that Samoan families are less enthusiastic about influencing the sexual orientation and gender identity of their children.
 They recognize boys as fa’afafine the moment they display effeminate behaviors.
-However, although this third gender is recognized, some Catholic groups and traditional leaders refuse to accept them.
+However, although this third gender is recognized, some Catholic groups and traditional leaders refuse to acknowledge their orientation.

-Another interesting conclusion drawn from the aforementioned study centers on the apparent universality of homosexual behaviors.
-Bartlett and Vasey mentioned that gender-atypical behavior in childhood and adult androphilia is not unique in Western societies.
-Both the fa’afafine children and homosexual children in the West share similar behaviors.
-It is possible that this relationship is a cross-culturally universal pattern of psychosexual development shared by most males who are predominantly androphilic.
+Another interesting conclusion from the study centers on the apparent universality of homosexual behaviors and related psychosexual development.
+Bartlett and Vasey noted that gender-atypical behavior in childhood and adult androphilia is not unique in the Western Both the fa’afafine children and Western homosexual children share similar behaviors.

 Fa’afafine and the Relevant Theories of Homosexuality

-Another result revealed that the fa’afafine not only are more altruistic than Samoan women or heterosexual men but also show more altruistic and avuncular behaviors toward their kin while displaying weaker tendencies toward other children.
+The fa’afafine are also not only more altruistic than Samoan women and heterosexual men but also exhibit stronger altruistic and avuncular behaviors toward their kin, particularly in their willingness to invest time, resources, and care in their biological nieces and nephews, while showing weaker tendencies toward children outside their families or clans.

-Nevertheless, from an evolutionary perspective, Vasey and VanderLaan hypothesized that there might be genetic factors that result in the emergence and maintenance of homosexuality in a population and in this regard, the Samoan population.
-The existence of the fa’afafine creates an evolutionary advantage for a particular family or clan by helping the propagation of genes and promoting reproduction or procreation.
+Nevertheless, from an evolutionary perspective, Vasey and VanderLaan hypothesized that genetic factors may contribute to the emergence and persistence of homosexuality in a population.
+The presence of fa’afafine may offer an evolutionary advantage to their respective families by supporting gene propagation and promoting reproduction.

 FURTHER READINGS AND REFERENCES